ISSS Link (e-forms)

 H-4 children aren't eligible for employment in the US, but some H-4 spouses can apply for work authorization if their H-1B spouse:

-- Has an approved I-140 immigrant worker petition; OR
+• has an approved I-140 immigrant worker petition; or

 Visit USCIS' Employment Authorization for Certain H-4 Dependent Spouses page for more information.